cagostino/npcsh/README.md

 export NPCSH_MODEL='llama3.2'
 export NPCSH_DB_PATH='~/npcsh_history.db'
 ```
 `npcsh` also comes with a set of tools and NPCs that are used in processing.
 It will generate a folder at ~/.npcsh/ that contains the tools and NPCs that are used in the shell and these will be used in the absence of other project-specific ones.
 Additionally, `npcsh` records interactions and compiled information about npcs within a local SQLite database at the path specified in the .npcshrc file.
 This will default to ~/npcsh_history.db if not specified.
-When the data mode is used to load or analayze data in CSVs or PDFs, these data will be stored in the same database for future reference.
+When the data mode is used to load or analyze data in CSVs or PDFs, these data will be stored in the same database for future reference.

 The installer will automatically add this file to your shell config, but if it does not do so successfully for whatever reason you can add the following to your .bashrc or .zshrc: